 Belfast Zoo is home to more than 1,000 animals and 150 species, including Barbary lions, red kangaroos, spider monkeys, Asian elephants, and Malayan sun bears.
 The Bird Park is home to many exotic and endangered birds, and the Giraffe and Elephant Enclosure hosts adorable giraffe calves that you will not want to miss.
 Transport yourself in the Rainforest House, a walk-through exhibition with dense tropical landscaping and a constant temperature of 27 C (81 F).
 Here you can spot fruit bats, Fuvlous whistling ducks, and a greater necklace laughing thrush.
 The zoo is located on top of a hill, granting scenic views over the Belfast Lough and Antrim coast, as well as providing a peaceful home for its animals.
 However, this does mean that there’s a steep walk up to the zoo, and it is also hilly inside.
 Comfy shoes are a must.
-To visit Belfast Zoo and other attractions in Greenisland, use our Greenisland trip itinerary builder.
+To visit Belfast Zoo and other attractions in Greenisland, use our Greenisland tour planner.

 Create an itinerary including Belfast Zoo